Roger Penske sells a third of Indianapolis Motor Speedway and IndyCar to Fox

 This season, IndyCar is averaging a 31% increase in viewership year-over-year.

-“We’re thrilled to join the IndyCar ownership group at such a pivotal time for the sport,” said Eric Shanks, CEO & Executive Producer, FOX Sports.
+“We’re thrilled to join the IndyCar ownership group at such a pivotal time for the sport,” said Shanks, CEO & Executive Producer, Fox Sports.
 “IndyCar represents everything we value in live sports — passionate fans, iconic venues, elite competition and year-round storytelling potential.

 "This investment underscores our commitment to motorsports and our belief in IndyCar's continued growth on and off the track.
 We’re excited to help elevate the sport to new heights across all platforms.”